anozharov/dcind-jdk-gradle/README.md

 Note that `docker-lib.sh` has bash dependencies, so it is important to use `bash` in your task.

+### Development

+Versions should follow the same tag template as Gradle (https://hub.docker.com/_/gradle).

+For example, with Gradle 6.3 and JDK11 the tag should be: `6.3-jdk11`

 ```yaml
   - name: integration
     plan: